nikodemus/foolang/docs/syntax.md

 objectB bar
 ```

-A sequence of expressions like this is an expression that evaluates to
+A sequence of expressions like this is an expression that evaluates to the value
-the value of the last subexpression.
+of the last subexpression, ie. `objectB bar` in the example above.

 ?> Foolang very much wanted to use newlines as separators, but it turns out
 that that there are far too many places where a human would want to enter